Posts

 Image

 מנא מנא תקל ופרסין Are We Ignoring Warnings from God?
 There’s a story in the book of Daniel that’s short, powerful, and honestly, a little scary.
-Not scary like a horror movie—scary like looking in the mirror and realizing you’ve been ignoring something important.
+Not scary like a horror movie.
+But scary like looking in the mirror and realizing you’ve been ignoring something important.
 Maybe even ignoring God.
-It’s the kind of story that makes you stop mid-sentence, mid-thought, mid-life, and go, “Wait… is that about me too?”
-It happens in Daniel chapter 5, deep in the middle of a wild party.
-A king named Belshazzar—ruler of the great empire of Babylon—is throwing a drunken banquet.
+It’s the kind of story that makes you stop mid-sentence, mid-thought, mid-life, and go, “Wait, What?...
+Is that about me too?”
+It happens in Daniel 5 , deep in the middle of a wild party.
+A king named Belshazzar, ruler of the great empire of Babylon, is throwing a drunken banquet.
 And this isn’t just a feast; it’s a mockery.
-In the middle of the wine and laughter, he calls for the gold and silver cups that were stolen from the temple in Jerusalem—the ones meant for worshiping the living God.
+In the middle of the wine and laughter, he calls for the gold and silver cups that were stolen from the temple in Jerusalem, the ones meant for worshiping the living God.
 He hands them out like party favors, raising them in a toast to false gods made of gold, silver, wood, and stone.
 It’s the ultimate disrespect.
 Like saying to God, “You don’t matter.
-I’ll do what I want with w...
+I’ll do what I wa...